How Did Hitler Die?

 When we talked about the day later that evening at dinner, I asked him if he had any thoughts about the site from his previous visits.
 He just smiled and turned our conversation to Mommsen’s History of Rome, which I understood to be his poetic way of implying that everything passes.
 While under quarantine, I was recently saddened to learn that he passed away.

 I did not know if the other man had ever visited the Fuhrer bunker before, but at the site I watched as he walked around the parking lot and perimeter of the site, alone in his thoughts.
 I did not want to intrude, and never asked him about what he was thinking.
 But because I have gotten to know him well over the years, it seems likely that he was thinking of the other young men he had served with, and fought with, during the war.
 He may have been thinking about the graves of friends in other parts of the world, or of the graves of so many unknown millions who perished because of this one man, Adolf Hitler.

-Now seventy five years after 1945, I like to think of him as a young Marine back then, and then standing at that site in 2017 where beneath his feet Adolf Hitler’s wicked, murderous, evil life finally ended; and after many decades of working to make the world a better place, he stood in the sunlight as an old man, with a greater nobility and honor than any memorial can ever bestow.
+Now three quarters of a century after 1945, I like to think of him as a young Marine back then, and then standing at that site in 2017 where beneath his feet Adolf Hitler’s wicked, murderous, evil life finally ended; and after many decades of working to make the world a better place, he stood in the sunlight as an old man, with a greater nobility and honor than any memorial can ever bestow.

 After the war, even though the bunker was underground and the Reich Chancellery building was destroyed, the death place of Adolf Hitler threatened to become a pilgrimage site for modern neo-Nazis and others dedicated to the Nazis’ odious, racist, and genocidal political ideas.